KarelvdVrie/EfficientNet-V2_Reproducibility-CS4240/README.md

 | Batch size  | 10, 20, 30  |
 | Epochs | 50, 75, 100 |

 Futhermore, the effect of retraining the weights of the model was evaluated for those hyperparameters.
+The validation accuracy for different combination of hyperparameters is shown in the **interactive figures** below:

 Training from scratch:
 {% include_relative Graphs/AntsBees.html %}